-- 1. To recommend to Full Council approval of an addition to the Capital Programme in 2023/24 for the sum of £2,784,000 in respect of LAHF2 Programme Funding, to be met fully from DLUHC LAHF2 funding and S106 developer contributions held by the Council for this purpose as detailed in Appendix 1 of this report; - 2.
-To recommend to Full Council authorised drawdown of the expenditure in 2023/24 in the sum of £2,784,000 in respect of LAHF2 Programme Funding, to be met fully from DLUHC LAHF2 funding and S106 developer contributions held by the Council for this purpose as detailed in Appendix 1 of this report; - 3.
-To note that the Chief Executive may use delegated emergency powers in consultation with the Leader to carry out actions required to secure one unit, containing 6 self-catering apartments, at Auction prior to the Full Council meeting on the 18th December 2023; and - 4.
+- 1. To approve an addition to the Capital Programme in 2023/24 for the sum of £2,784,000 in respect of LAHF2 Programme Funding, to be met fully from DLUHC LAHF2 funding and S106 developer contributions held by the Council for this purpose as detailed in Appendix 1 of this report; - 2.
+To authorised drawdown of the expenditure in 2023/24 in the sum of £2,784,000 in respect of LAHF2 Programme Funding, to be met fully from DLUHC LAHF2 funding and S106 developer contributions held by the Council for this purpose as detailed in Appendix 1 of this report; and, - 3.
 To note the risk assessment as detailed at Section 7 of the report, particularly in respect of the circumstances in which the council could be liable for un-funded costs.